Home » Type » Bread » Homemade Soft Pretzel Bites

 side by side photos showing the process of kneading pretzel dough.

 • Knead dough.
 Transfer dough to a lightly floured surface and knead for 3 minutes or so.
-Cover dough and let rest for 10 minutes, up to 1 hour.
+Cover the dough and let rest for 10 minutes, up to 1 hour.

 side by side photos showing the process of slicing pretzel bites.